matrix-org/matrix-spec-proposals/drafts/cs-v2-http-api.rst

                         "sha256": "zVzi02R5aeO2HQDnybu1XuuyR6yBG8utLE/i1Sv8eyA"
                     }
                     ]],
-                    "room_id": "!KrLWMLDnZAyTapqLWW:matrix.org",
+                    // "room_id": "!KrLWMLDnZAyTapqLWW:matrix.org", // remove this in compact form as it's redundant
                     "state_key": "@matthew:matrix.org",
                     "type": "m.room.member",
-                    "user_id": "@matthew:matrix.org"
+                    "sender": "@matthew:matrix.org"
                 }
             },
             "membership": "join",
-            "eventStream": { // rename messages to eventstream as this is a list of all events, not just messages (non-state events)
+            "events": { // rename messages to eventstream as this is a list of all events, not just messages (non-state events)
                 "chunk": [ "$1417731086506PgoVf:matrix.org" ],
                 "end": "s72595_4483_1934",
                 "start": "t67-41151_4483_1934" // XXX: do we need start?
             },
             "room_id": "!KrLWMLDnZAyTapqLWW:matrix.org",
             "state": [ "$1417731086506PgoVf:matrix.org" ],
-            "visibility": "public"
+            "visibility": "public" // this means it's a published room... but needs to be better represented and not use the word 'public'
         }]
     }